 In a discussion on “How to Take Care of Your Liver”, Dr. Manish C Varma, Consultant Transplant Surgeon, and Dr. Naveen Palavarapu, Consultant Hepatologist & Gastroenterologist at Apollo Hospitals Hyderabad, explain key facts about liver health.
 They talk about early signs of liver disease, how the liver can naturally regenerate, and common causes like fatty food, alcohol, and hepatitis.
 The doctors also explain when a liver transplant is needed and the different types of transplants available.
 Their advice helps patients understand how to spot liver problems early and protect their liver through proper care.

-Bangla Health Connect helps Bangladeshi patients get safe and fast treatment for liver diseases in India.
-The team works closely with Apollo Hospitals to make every step simple and stress-free.
+Bangla Health Connect helps Bangladeshi patients get safe and fast treatment for liver diseases worldwide.
+The team works closely with the leading hospitals to make every step simple and stress-free.

 Bangla Health Connect makes this process simple and supportive, from travel arrangements to ongoing medical guidance, ensuring Bangladeshi patients receive high-quality care with peace of mind.
 Contact Bangla Health Connect today to begin your treatment journey with trusted support every step of the way.